-07 Mar The Importance of Good Packaging Design in the Cannabis Industry
+07 Mar The Importance of Great Cannabis Packaging Design

 The cannabis industry has come a long way in the last few years.
 These days, simply handing off your product in an unmarked baggie just doesn’t cut it.
 Legal reasons aside, your packaging needs to do a lot more marketing legwork than that!

 With so many products from so many different producers on dispensary shelves, the way you package your products can be a game changer.
 And with 64% of consumers buying products right off the shelf, without doing any research first, your chances of making the sale really does come down to one major factor…

 Cannabis Packaging Design